jon-harper/Ender-Modular-Mount/readme.md

 # Ender Modular Mount

+**Notes**

+- This project was a proof-of-concept.
+It is still here in case it is of interest to others.
+- The panel mount work for stock Enders is significantly evolved.
+When I have time, I will publish it.

 This project is an offshoot of the Clock 3 project for Ender 3 and Ender 5 printers.
 It serves two purposes:

 1. Add a modular attachment point to Ender 3 and Ender 5 hotends.